Bookmark & Share

 - Symptoms and Side Effects

 Category Archives: Diet/Nutrition

-I am unable to provide a specific diagnosis based on the information that you present.
-I applaud you for your weight loss and your improved diet.
-You appear to have Stage 3 chronic kidney disease (CKD) but I cannot tell … Continue reading →
+I am unable to make a specific diagnosis based on the information that you present.
+I suggest that your brother be evaluated by his physician and have further testing.
+There are many diseases and problems that could be present, however, … Continue reading →